oncohub-charity/oncohub-charity/README.md

 ## Contribute

 OncoHub Organization can has impact on oncology only thanks to its contributors.
-There are many ways you can participate and help build army against cancer.
+There are many ways you can participate and help build army⚔ against cancer.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License